Iterable/iterable-android-sdk/README.md

 ### Handling Firebase push messages and tokens

-The SDK adds a `FirebaseMessagingService` and `FirebaseInstanceIdService` to the app manifest automatically, so you don't have to do any extra setup to handle incoming push messages.
+The SDK adds a `FirebaseMessagingService` to the app manifest automatically, so you don't have to do any extra setup to handle incoming push messages.

-If your application implements its own FirebaseMessagingService, make sure you forward `onMessageReceived` and `onNewToken` calls to `IterableFirebaseMessagingService.handleMessageReceived` and `IterableFirebaseInstanceIDService.handleTokenRefresh`, respectively:
+If your application implements its own FirebaseMessagingService, make sure you forward `onMessageReceived` and `onNewToken` calls to `IterableFirebaseMessagingService.handleMessageReceived` and `IterableFirebaseMessagingService.handleTokenRefresh`, respectively:

 ```java
 public class MyFirebaseMessagingService extends FirebaseMessagingService {